sahkaman/opintojaksokuvaus-jamk/TTTW0220 Tietoverkkojen palvelunlaadun suunnittelu.md

 ## Arviointimenetelmät ja -kriteerit / Assessment Methods and Criteria

+Erinomainen 5:
-Erinomainen 5: Opiskelija osoittaa hallitsevansa tavallisesta poikkeavasti tietoverkkojen palvelunlaatuun liittyvän teorian.
+Opiskelija osoittaa hallitsevansa tavallisesta poikkeavasti tietoverkkojen palvelunlaatuun liittyvän teorian.
 Opiskelija osaa poikkeuksellisen hyvin suunnitella tietoverkkojen tarvitsemat palvelunlaatuasetukset.

+Kiitettävä 4:
-Kiitettävä 4: Opiskelija osoittaa hallitsevansa perusteellisesti tietoverkkojen palvelunlaatuun liittyvän teorian Opiskelija osaa perusteellisesti suunnitella tietoverkkojen tarvitsemat palvelunlaatuasetukset.
+Opiskelija osoittaa hallitsevansa perusteellisesti tietoverkkojen palvelunlaatuun liittyvän teorian.
+Opiskelija osaa perusteellisesti suunnitella tietoverkkojen tarvitsemat palvelunlaatuasetukset.

+Hyvä 3:
-Hyvä 3: Opiskelija osoittaa hallitsevansa monipuolisesti tietoverkkojen palvelunlaatuun liittyvän teorian.
+Opiskelija osoittaa hallitsevansa monipuolisesti tietoverkkojen palvelunlaatuun liittyvän teorian.
 Opiskelija osaa monipuolisesti suunnitella tietoverkkojen tarvitsemat palvelunlaatuasetukset.

+Tyydyttävä 2:
-Tyydyttävä 2: Opiskelija osoittaa hallitsevansa tietoverkkojen palvelunlaatuun liittyvän teorian.
+Opiskelija osoittaa hallitsevansa tietoverkkojen palvelunlaatuun liittyvän teorian.
 Opiskelija osaa suunnitella tietoverkkojen tarvitsemat palvelunlaatuasetukset.

+Välttävä 1:
-Välttävä 1: Opiskelija osoittaa hallitsevansa jotain tietoverkkojen palvelunlaatuun liittyvästä teoriasta.
+Opiskelija osoittaa hallitsevansa jotain tietoverkkojen palvelunlaatuun liittyvästä teoriasta.
 Opiskelija osaa suunnitella jotain tietoverkkojen tarvitsemista palvelunlaatuasetuksista.

 Hylätty 0: Ei hallitse aihealuetta

+Excellent 5:
+The student shows that he or she knows and understands Quality of Service in data networks exceptionally.
+The student can exceptionally design Quality of Service settings needed in data networks.

+Very good 4:
+The student shows that he or she knows and understands Quality of Service in data networks very well.
+The student can commendably design the Quality of Service settings needed in data networks.

+Good 3:
+The student shows that he or she knows and understands Quality of Service in data networks well.
+The student can design the Quality of Service settings needed in data networks.

+Satisfactory 2:
+The student shows that he or she knows and understands basics of Quality of Service in data networks.
+The student can design the basic Quality of Service settings needed in data networks.

+Sufficient 1:
+The student shows that he or she knows and understands something about Quality of Service in data networks.
+The student can design some Quality of Service settings needed in data networks.

+Fail 0: The student does not meet the criteria set for the course.

 ## Arviointiasteikko / Grading Scale